Note on the Number of Almost Ordinary Triangles: Introduction

 \begin{proposition} Given a set $X$ of $n$ points in the plane and a positive integer $\tau$, all $\tau$-ordinary triangles spanned by $X$ can be reported in $O(n^3)$ time.
 The order of magnitude of this bound cannot be improved in the worst case. \end{proposition}

-The problem gets easier if we need to find just one $\tau$-ordinary triangle or count the number of such triangles.
+The problem admits a faster solution if we need to find just one $\tau$-ordinary triangle or count the number of such triangles.

-\begin{proposition} Given set $X$ of $n$ points in the plane and a positive integer $\tau$, deciding whether $X$ spans a $\tau$-ordinary triangle and finding one, if it does, or counting all $\tau$-ordinary triangles, can be done in $O(n^\omega)$ time, where $\omega < 2.372$ is the exponent of the best algorithm for matrix multiplication. \end{proposition}
+\begin{theorem} Given a set $X$ of $n$ points in the plane and a positive integer $\tau$, deciding whether $X$ spans a $\tau$-ordinary triangle and finding one, if it does, or counting all $\tau$-ordinary triangles, can be done in $O(n^\omega)$ time, where $\omega < 2.372$ is the exponent of the best algorithm for matrix multiplication. \end{theorem}

 Our note is organized as follows.
 In Section~\ref{sec:prelim}, we collect some classical results and technical lemmas needed for the proofs.
-The proofs of all combinatorial results will be presented in Section~\ref{sec:proofs}, while in the last section, we establish Propositions~\ref{thm:reporting} and~\ref{thm:detection}.
+All combinatorial results are proved in Section~\ref{sec:proofs}, while in the last section, we establish Proposition~\ref{prop:reporting} and Theorem~\ref{thm:detection}.

-\textbf{Acknowledgement.} The authors express their gratitude to Quentin Dubroff for his valuable remarks and, in particular, for suggesting the formulation of Theorem~\ref{thm:n/2-t}.
+\textbf{Acknowledgements.} The authors thank an anonymous referee for essential corrections in the algorithmic section.
+The authors also express their gratitude to Quentin Dubroff for his valuable remarks and, in particular, for suggesting the formulation of Theorem~\ref{thm:n/2-t}.

 The 2nd named author also wants to thank the Simons Laufer Mathematical Sciences Institute (Berkeley), where part of the work was done during the Spring 2025 special program on Extremal Combinatorics.